 Big data analytics gives businesses a competitive advantage.
 It opened the door to unexplored opportunities for companies to collect and analyse data from numerous sources, and in turn create product offerings around the precious insight they get, reduce cost or find innovative ways of working.
 However, for companies to get value from their data, they need to make sure they model their data well in order to be able to scale and support the exponential data growth, and increased data demand.
-Jayesh Patel, Sr. Data Engineer at Rockstar Games, will talk about Scalable Big Data Modeling in his presentation at the Data Innovation Summit in August.
+Jayesh Patel, Sr. Data Engineer at Rockstar Games, will talk about Scalable Big Data Modeling in his presentation at the Data Innovation Summit.

 Apart from relating his expert knowledge in an article on ML Development using Feature Store published on our Read channel, Jayesh shared with us his views and expertise related to big data modeling, how companies can achieve it, the challenges of traditional big data modeling, the opportunity of big data for businesses and the gaming industry in particular.